0xae/sandboxed/README.md

 # Sandboxed Vm
 Sandboxed is a small footprint virtual machine with the goal

-of running insecure programs on a secury platform.
+of running insecure programs on a secure platform.

 # Building